Bira/octopus-carnival/_drafts/hells-rebels-3-part-3.md

 noble houses during "strategic" play, this is their last real chance to do so before things heat up.
 The Kintargo-aligned house heads should all be here, so the party's socialites can identify them and chat them up.
-Having to do this now does add a layer of complication to the procedures, which is why I like to introduce this early in the campaign instead and let players make their own interaction opportunities.
+Having to do this now does add a layer of complication to the procedures, which is why I like the idea of introducing this element early in the campaign instead and let players make their own interaction opportunities.

 ### Opera House Layout and Security